nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     2) "0"
     ```

-14. Similarly, check `maxmemory-policy` which remains at the `noeviction` default setting:
+14. Check `maxmemory-policy` which remains at the `noeviction` default setting:

     ```shell
     127.0.0.1:6379> CONFIG GET maxmemory-policy